yagmurdulger/DIPP_WHOOP_Scripts/README.md

 ```

 ### 5) Add your own code
-- Put reusable modules in `src/your_project/`
+- Put reusable modules in `src/`
 - Put runnable utilities/scripts in `scripts/`

-To import from `src/your_project` in your scripts, use the `PYTHONPATH` approach when needed:
+To import from modules in `src/` in your scripts, use the `PYTHONPATH` approach when needed:
 ```bash
 PYTHONPATH=src python scripts/hello.py
 ```